 We anticipate the same advantages and disadvantages when compared with traditional solar panels as are found in the CertainTeed Apollo II products.
 Better looks with a lower profile than panels, but there is a distinct difference between the look of the solar shingles and the surrounding asphalt shingles.

-In short, RSG POWERHOUSE 3.0 shingles are not as attractive as Tesla’s whole-roof shingle system, but they are not nearly as costly either.
+In short, RSG POWERHOUSE 3.0 shingles are not as attractive as Tesla’s whole-roof shingle system (currently not a widely available product), but they are not nearly as costly either.

 SunTegra Solar Shingles and Tiles